 - Poorly suited for short runs

-Basically, this form of metal stamping service is suitable for a high number of runs for common parts.
+This form of metal stamping service is suitable for a high number of runs for common parts.
 It is not suitable for short runs of more precision parts.

 Therefore, the upfront cost of tooling requirements tends to become less over the production run.
 The shorter the run, the more expensive the process.